By Sarah Zhang

 Introduction

-I used Palladio, a tool for exploring humanities data, to examine the migration patterns hidden in the Chinese Head Tax Data, which goes back to a century ago.
-And the exploration was driven by this inquiry: what new possibilities for the study of early Chinese immigrants to Canada could this dataset offer if new DH tools are employed?
+I used Palladio, a tool for exploring humanities data, to examine the migration patterns hidden in the Chinese Head Tax Data, which dates back over a century.
+The exploration was driven by this inquiry: What new possibilities for the study of early Chinese immigrants to Canada could this dataset offer if new DH tools were employed?

-Well, it turned out, there’s some hidden gold mine that hasn’t been discovered!
+Well, it turned out there’s a hidden goldmine that hasn’t been discovered!

-While Palladio seems to be a really easy-to-use tool, I found myself, when I drilled in the visualization based off of the data, perplexed at some deceptively obvious characteristics of the graph, such as the nodes’ size and the connections, and their relationships.
-Once I tackled these puzzles, I got an entirely new understanding of the graph, which interestingly led to more research questions that can be asked of the graph below.
+While Palladio seems to be a really easy-to-use tool, I found myself, when I drilled into the visualization based on the data, perplexed by some deceptively obvious characteristics of the graph, such as the nodes’ size, the connections, and their relationships.
+Once I tackled these puzzles, I gained an entirely new understanding of the graph, which interestingly led to more research questions that can be asked about the graph below.

 Creative Commons License